aashan10/php-demo/docs/07-database-models.md

 # Database and Models

-The Elementary framework provides a straightforward way to interact with your database using an Active Record-like pattern.
+The Elementary framework provides a powerful and fluent query builder to interact with your database, while allowing your model classes to remain clean and simple.

 ## Configuration